Tofu Sisig Recipe

 Directions

 • Melt the butter over medium heat.
-Saute the shallots until translucent, then add in the garlic and Thai chilies and continue to saute another for another 1-2 minutes until the garlic is golden and fragrant.
+Sauté the red onion until softened, about 2 minutes.
+Add in the garlic and Thai chilies and continue to sauté another for 1 to 2 minutes until the garlic is golden and fragrant.

-• (Optional step: remove the pan off the heat and drizzle in the kewpie mayonnaise.
-Toss evenly to combine)
+Optional: Remove the pan from the heat and drizzle in the kewpie mayonnaise.
+Toss evenly to combine until the tofu is well coated.

 Did you make this recipe?